golery/goapi/README.md

 1. appId: number (int2 = smallint)

-# RELEASE
+# RELEASE TO SANDBOX
-1. ./script/release.sh
+1. ./scripts/deploy-sandbox to build and deploy a sandbox version to koyb
-2. Build docker image golery/api, publish it to docker
+2. ./scripts/release: create tag for release
-3. Call koeyb to restart
+   manually pull and run the docker image on gcp